Tax Strategy - FY24

 Nowhere more within our business should this commitment be borne out than in the setting of this tax strategy.
 As a board we expect, and our shareholders should expect, us to be a responsible taxpayer which takes a transparent approach to the management and control of its tax affairs and to engage openly and honestly with the tax authorities.

-This tax strategy was approved by the Board of Directors on 20 September 2022 and is regularly reviewed by the Audit Committee.
+This tax strategy was approved by the Board of Directors on 19 September 2023 and is regularly reviewed by the Audit Committee.
 It is publicly available on Future Plc’s website and is compliant with the UK tax strategy publication requirement set out in Part 2 of Schedule 19 FA 2016.
-This tax strategy applies to the year ending 30 September 2022 and all subsequent years.
+This tax strategy applies to the year ending 30 September 2024 and all subsequent years.
+Copies of our historic published tax strategies may be found here.

 Approach of the Group to risk management and governance arrangements, including in relation to UK taxation